iturdikulov/notes/electronic design automation (eda).md

 ---
-title: Electronic design automation (EDA)
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Electronic design automation (EDA)

 > Electronic design automation (EDA), also referred to as electronic
 > computer-aided design (ECAD), is a category of